Undergraduate Policies and Procedures

 When a student repeats a course at UT Dallas, the student must complete a "Repeated Course Adjustment" form available at www.utdallas.edu/student/registrar/forms.
 The student submits, in person, the completed form to The Office of the Registrar in the Student Services Building, first floor customer service area.

-Courses transferred for credit to UT Dallas from another accredited college or university may not be repeated for additional credit.
+Courses transferred for credit to UT Dallas from another institution of higher education may not be repeated for additional credit.

-Students who fail a course in residence at UT Dallas may repeat the course at another accredited college or university.
+Students who fail a course in residence at UT Dallas may repeat the course at another institution of higher education.
 A student may not transfer an equivalent course if that course was taken at UT Dallas with a passing grade (D's included).
 Upon successful completion of the repeated course with a grade of at least 'C' (2.000 on a 4.000 scale), the course may be transferred to UT Dallas where it will meet the content requirements of the course failed in residence and contribute hours toward graduation.
 However, the grade of 'F' earned at UT Dallas will remain a part of the student's academic record and will be computed as a part of the cumulative grade point average (GPA).